edm1922/SilentZone/docs/ROADMAP.md

 ## Current Focus

-The immediate focus is on completing Phase 1 by:
+The immediate focus is on completing Phase 2 by:
-1. Implementing the core keyword management functionality
+1. Implementing duration settings for muted content
+2. Creating platform-specific filtering options
+3. Enhancing the dashboard with filtering statistics
-2. Developing the basic browser extension
+4. Implementing platform-specific selectors in the browser extension
-3. Establishing communication between the web app and extension
-4. Testing the basic filtering capabilities

 ## Next Steps

-1. Complete the keyword management UI in the web application
-2. Implement the database schema for storing user preferences
-3. Develop the content scanning functionality in the browser extension
+1. Develop the duration settings UI and functionality
-4. Test the integration between the web app and extension
+2. Implement platform-specific filtering options (Twitter, Facebook, etc.)
+3. Create a comprehensive analytics dashboard
+4. Add override options for temporarily viewing filtered content
+5. Optimize extension performance and reliability

 ## Long-term Vision